Astrophysics (Index)About

 (voltage generated by interacting current and magnetic field)

-The Hall effect is a type of voltage difference generated by the presence by magnetic field lines along with a current not in parallel to the field lines.
-The resulting voltage difference is perpendicular to both.
-The Hall effect in plasma may be relevant in star formation and in the behavior of circumstellar disks.
-It is thought to be a factor in the reduction of angular momentum of gas to allow it to move inward.
+The Hall effect is a type of voltage-difference generated by a magnetic field within which there is a current that is not parallel to the field lines.
+The resulting voltage difference is perpendicular to both the direction of the current and the field lines.
+The Hall effect in plasma may be relevant in star formation and in the behavior of circumstellar disks: it is thought to be a factor in the reduction of angular momentum of gas that allows the gas to fall inward.
+The effect is also of interest regarding stellar activity of fully-formed stars.
+And the effect is used in some electric thruster designs.

 (physics,electricity,magnetism)